-The NCDA&CS Emergency Programs Division mission is to reduce the vulnerability to or the impact from, any disaster, disease or terrorist attack on the agriculture community of North Carolina.
+The NCDA&CS Emergency Programs Division's mission is to reduce the vulnerability to or the impact from, any disaster, disease or terrorist attack on the agriculture community of North Carolina.
 The Emergency Programs Division provides leadership within the NCDA&CS and the agricultural community for emergency preparedness and response.
-Emergency Programs Division establishes public-private partnerships between vital government agencies, industry and volunteers.
+The Emergency Programs Division establishes public-private partnerships between vital government agencies, industry and volunteers.

 - Preserve the ability of the NC agriculture community to produce stable supplies of food and other agricultural products.

 - Diagnose and investigate infectious animal and livestock diseases, intentional plant pest introductions, unauthorized biological control agent releases, and environmental health problems and health hazards in the NC agriculture community.

 - Provide the full resources of the North Carolina Department of Agriculture & Consumer Services to support the State of North Carolina in any emergency situation.